 Quasi bred to Soleil (who is from the GG litter), whelped 12/20/15

-Mr. Blue went to southern Colorado for Search & Rescue; Mr. Green stayed here in Sheridan to train for Search & Rescue; Mr. Sparkle went to Utah for Search & Rescue; Mr. Red went to northern Colorado for obedience, herding, tracking and agility competition and to be a therapy dog; and I kept Miss Purple (Celhaus Jubilee Year of Mercy) for breeding, nose work and agility competition and therapy dog work.
+Mr. Blue went to southern Colorado for Search & Rescue; Mr. Green stayed here in Sheridan to train for Search & Rescue; Mr. Sparkle went to Utah for Search & Rescue; Mr. Red went to northern Colorado for obedience, herding, tracking and agility competition and to be a therapy dog.
+Miss Pink (Jamboree) stayed in Sheridan, is a service dog and is competing in agility and nosework.
+See Jamboree’s page for info on how she was owner-trained as a service dog.
+I kept Miss Purple (Celhaus Jubilee Year of Mercy) for breeding, nose work and agility competition and therapy dog work.
 See Mercy’s page.

-Riker (Celhaus Jeghbe’ tlh Inganpu, means “Never Quit”, from Startrek) at 1 year 9 months
+Riker (Celhaus Jeghbe’ tlh Inganpu) (means “Never Quit”, from Startrek) at 3 years 1 month

 Riker is doing very well in Search & Rescue training.

-Loki (Celhaus Jaeger Loki Hull) at 1 year
+Loki (Celhaus Celhaus Jaeger Loki Hull) at 3 years

 Ruger (Celhaus Justice Ruger) at 37 weeks at a Search & Rescue training seminar

 This is a cadaver introduction technique.
 The Bowl game.
 There are holes in the bottom of the bowl and it is sitting on top of a source.
 The dog only gets rewarded when their nose is in the bowl.
 It reinforces nose-to-source

 at 34 weeks